Who is the Environmental Justice Community Connector Initiative

 Find out more

-To find out more about the EJ CCI, please contact Sherri White-Williamson, Environmental Justice Policy Director, at sherri [at] ncconservationnetwork.org.
+To find out more about the EJ CCI, please contact Christine Diaz, Environmental Justice Coordinator, at christine [at] ncconservationnetwork.org.